Speed Puzzling .com

 2. Can we bring a blade or blunt tool to open the puzzle box?
 No--but we always slice through the cellophane or stickers so you may easily open the box.

 4. What if we have one or more youth and one or more adult?
 Juniors and Seniors may participate with an adult in the Adult division for Pairs or Team, but adults 16-59 may not compete in a Junior or Senior division.
+Pairs or Teams containing a mix of Junior/Senior, Junior/Adult, Senior/Adult must participate in one of the Adult divisions.

 • Home